Kryttax/kryttax.github.io/soundwheels/policy/README.md

 - To perform Service-related services; or
 - To assist us in analyzing how our Service is used.

-I want to inform users of this Service that these third parties have access to their Personal Information.
-The reason is to perform the tasks assigned to them on our behalf.
-However, they are obligated not to disclose or use the information for any other purpose.
+As this Service does not collect any Personal Information, these third parties does not have access to any Personal Information.

 # Links to Other Sites
-This Service may contain links to other sites.
-If you click on a third-party link, you will be directed to that site.
-Note that these external sites are not operated by me.
-Therefore, I strongly advise you to review the Privacy Policy of these websites.
-I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.
+This Service does not contain links to other sites.

 # Children’s Privacy
-These Services do not address anyone under the age of 13.
-I do not knowingly collect personally identifiable information from children under 13 years of age.
+This Service is targeted for all audiences.
+I do not knowingly collect personally identifiable information from anyone using the Service.
 In the case I discover that a child under 13 has provided me with personal information, I immediately delete this from our servers.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact me so that I will be able to do the necessary actions.

 # Changes to This Privacy Policy
 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.